Did AI get more negative recently?: Model

 \sectionlabel{sec:implementation}

 For all our experiments, we use SciBERT \citep{SciBERT}.
 We feed each paper as concatenation of title and abstract separated by special tokens to SciBERT: \texttt{[CLS] <title> [SEP] <abstract>}.
 We set the maximum token length to 300, which is sufficient for most papers and a good compromise for efficient memory usage.
 We add a fully connected layer with one output neuron and linear activation on top of the pooled output to obtain a single prediction for the stance of a paper.
-Since we define stance as a value between -1 and +1, we clip the prediction to the desired range.
+Since we define stance as a value between $-$1 and +1, we clip the prediction to the desired range.

-The model is trained with the following hyperparameters, which we found to work best in a preliminary experiment by performing a full grid search over the hyperparameters given in parenthesis and evaluating on the dev set: a batch size of 16 (8, 16, 32), a \emph{slanted triangular learning rate} \citep{ULMFiT} with a maximum learning rate of 5e-5 (5e-6, 1e-5, 2e-5, 5e-5, 8e-5, 1e-4), a warmup ratio of 0.06, and linear decay.
-We train for 3 epochs (2, 3, 4, 5) and optimize using Adam \citep{Adam} with an $\epsilon$ of 1e-6, $\beta_1$ of 0.9, $\beta_2$ of 0.999, and the MSE as the loss function.
+The model is fine-tuned with the following hyperparameters: a batch size of 8 or 16, a \emph{slanted triangular learning rate} \citep{ULMFiT} with a maximum learning rate of $1\times 10^{-5}$, $2\times 10^{-5}$, or $5\times 10^{-5}$, a warm-up ratio of 0.06, and linear decay.
+We train for 2, 3 or 4 epochs and optimize using Adam \citep{Adam} with an $\epsilon$ of $1\times 10^{-6}$, $\beta_1$ of 0.9, $\beta_2$ of 0.999, and the mean squared error (MSE) as the loss function.

-For our experiments in \ref{sec:experiments}, we train 10 models with those hyperparameters and keep the best model based on the MSE on the dev set.
-We repeat this 3 times and calculate performance metrics (cf. \ref{sec:setup}) based on those models.
+For our experiments in \ref{sec:experiments}, we train 18 models by performing a full grid search over the specified hyperparameters and keep the best model based on the MSE on the dev set.
+We repeat this five times and calculate performance metrics (cf. \ref{sec:setup}) as the average score of those models.